FieldRobotEvent/Virtual_Field_Robot_Event_21/README.md

 # Installation
 * Run (or read and execute the commands in) the 'install.sh' command.
 This will put your user in the `docker` group.
 To make this change, you will need to restart.
 * Be advised that this is a security risk, in that your user could gain root shell using the docker pipe this grants you access to.
-If you intend to use the machine you're installing on after this competition, consider removing the user from group `docker`.
+  * If you intend to use the machine you're installing on after this competition, consider removing the user from group `docker`.

 # Example Scripts
-There are scripts set up to help you deploy containers:
+There are scripts provided to help you deploy containers:
 * ./start_competition_environment.sh <num> will deploy the containers in a format we expect to use in task <num>
 * ./stop_competition_environment.sh <num> will stop all containers from this task.
 This should be generic, but just in case, there's a num flag too.
 * ./edit_my_container.sh Creates a shell inside the currently running `fre_b_container_1` and allows editing from a terminal.